-T Tracheoesophageal Fistula esophageal web Esophageal Cancer, increased risk for men, heavy ETOH, smoking, chronic GERD/Barrett's esophagus, most likely Squamous Cell Candida Esophagitis; risk of perforation.
+Pediatric patient with respiratory distress with feeding and recurrent pneumonia Tracheoesophageal Fistula Pediatric patient who presents not being able to tolerate solid foods but can have liquids.
+Esophageal web What malignancy associated with smoker with chest pain and dysphagia?
+Esophageal Cancer, increased risk for men, heavy ETOH, smoking, chronic GERD/Barrett's esophagus, most likely Squamous Cell What disease presents as HIV patient with chest pain and dysphagia Candida Esophagitis; risk of perforation.
 Tx w/ oral fluconazole or IV fluconazole if they cannot tolerate PO.
-Large pills or those coated with gelatin; Meds: antibiotics (tetracycline, doxycycline -think of pts getting treatment for acne, clinda), anti-inflammatories (NSAID/ASA), bisphosphonates, iron, vitamin c, potassium chloride; Rx: stop inciting medication, endoscopy if severe or persistent symptoms Alkali ingestions are worse (cause liqueactive necrosis and deeper burns) than Acid ingestions (cause coagulative necrosis and more superficial damage) Do NOT induce vomiting or attempt decontamination, get upright CXR to r/o perforation, consult GI for endoscopy, consult surgery prn ETOH in US; Hepatitis C outside the US Ascites Esophageal Varicies 2/2 portal HTN; Rx: airway protection, blood transfusion, PPI, octreotide, antibiotics (mortality benefit!), GI consult for endoscopy vs IR for TIPS Ceftriaxone; likely increased translocation of bacteria (causing SBP) during GI bleed in cirrhotics Sengstaken-Blakemore tube, Minnesota tube, Linton tube Hepatorenal syndrome (acute renal failure without other reversible cause); most commonly associated with SBP. may be 2/2 large fluid shifts and renal hypoperfusion; high mortality; Rx: Albumin decreases mortality (as it prevent large fluid shifts after large volume paracentesis).
+What medications are more likely to cause Pill Esophagitis and what is the appropriate management?
+Large pills or those coated with gelatin; Meds: antibiotics (tetracycline, doxycycline -think of pts getting treatment for acne, clinda), anti- inflammatories (NSAID/ASA), bisphosphonates, iron, vitamin c, potassium chloride; Rx: stop inciting medication, endoscopy if severe or persistent symptoms What type of caustic ingestion is worse and why?
+Alkali ingestions are worse (cause liqueactive necrosis and deeper burns) than Acid ingestions (cause coagulative necrosis and more superficial damage) What is the appropriate management for caustic ingestion?
+Do NOT induce vomiting or attempt decontamination, get upright CXR to r/o perforation, consult GI for endoscopy, consult surgery prn.
+What is the most common cause of Cirrhosis?
+ETOH in US; Hepatitis C outside the US Most common complication of cirrhosis?
+Ascites What is the most likely cause of upper GI bleed in Cirrhosis and how do you manage it?
+Esophageal Varicies 2/2 portal HTN; Rx: airway protection, blood transfusion, PPI, octreotide, antibiotics (mortality benefit!), GI consult for endoscopy vs IR for TIPS What medication improves mortality when given for variceal bleeding?
+Ceftriaxone; likely increased translocation of bacteria (causing SBP) during GI bleed in cirrhotics What are options for tamponade of massive GI bleeding?
+Sengstaken-Blakemore tube, Minnesota tube, Linton tube What syndrome associated with cirrhosis and new renal dysfunction?
+Hepatorenal syndrome (acute renal failure without other reversible cause); most commonly associated with SBP. may be 2/2 large fluid shifts and renal hypoperfusion; high mortality; Rx: Albumin decreases mortality (as it prevent large fluid shifts after large volume paracentesis).
+Patient w/ cirrhosis presents with AMS, what is likely etiology?
 Hepatic Encephalopathy; accumulation of nitrogenous waste (e.g. ammonia); Triggers: infection (SBP common), GI bleed, meds, or constipation; Rx- lactulose and find/Tx underlying cause